B2B2C 101: What Is It and How Can I Leverage It?

 How does Elastic Path help with fulfilling your B2B2C requirements?

 The intricacies of supporting a B2B2C business model can be quite strenuous on eCommerce vendors due to a high degree of flexibility, control, and customizability demanded.
-However, Elastic Path makes it easy to rapidly digitize your B2B2C ecosystem with the power of its API-First Headless Microservices solution, advanced Product Content Management, flexible Catalog Composer and the dependable support of Composable Commerce XATM.
+However, Elastic Path makes it easy to rapidly digitize your B2B2C ecosystem with the power of its API-First Headless Microservices solution, EP Product Experience Manager (PXM), and the dependable support of Composable Commerce XATM.
 Therefore, your business will be equipped to:

 - Manage and deploy highly customized experiences for both you and your customers